-Tomato Sauce Pasta is a classic pasta recipe bursting with fresh flavors of homemade tomato sauce.
-Ready in 30 minutes.
-It is a fabulous family-friendly vegetarian meal for the busy weeknights.
-Serve it with focaccia bread for a fun family dinner.
+Tomato Sauce Pasta is a classic pasta recipe with fresh flavours of homemade tomato sauce.
+Ready in under 30 minutes.
+It is a fabulous family-friendly vegetarian meal.
+Be sure to watch the video!

 The soul of the red sauce pasta is the homemade tomato sauce.

-A delicious, multi-purpose pizza cum pasta sauce adds so much flavor to the humble pasta.
+A delicious, multi-purpose pizza cum pasta sauce adds deep flavour to the humble pasta.
 No store-bought sauce can do the magic!

 My tomato sauce is gluten-free and vegetarian.
 You can store it in the refrigerator for 1 – 2 weeks.
 Or freeze it for months.